myselfmk061/digiunlim-cloud/HOW_TO_CREATE_A_TELEGRAM_BOT.md

-# How to Create a Telegram Bot and Get Credentials
+# How to Create Telegram Bots and Get Credentials

-This guide will show you how to create a single Telegram bot and get the `VERIFICATION_BOT_TOKEN` and `TELEGRAM_CHAT_ID` needed for your application to work.
+This guide will show you how to create **two** separate Telegram bots to get the credentials needed for your application to work.

+-   **Verification Bot**: Sends login links to users.
+-   **Storage Bot**: Stores all the uploaded files in a private channel.

 ---

-### Part 1: Create the Bot and Get Your Token
+### Part 1: Create the Verification Bot

-This part is the same for everyone.
+This bot will handle sending secure login links to your users' Telegram accounts.

 1.  **Talk to the BotFather:**
     *   Open your Telegram app.